Raffferty/Nuxt3/README.md

     dirs: [],
   },

-  // But it is OK if we explicitly import even if auto-importing is diabled })
+  // But it is OK if we explicitly import even if auto-importing is disabled })
 ```